The Center is the first in New York to integrate artificial intelligence, genomics and data science to advance clinical care.

 The Icahn School of Medicine at Mount Sinai announced the launch of a new center to advance clinical care with artificial intelligence, genomic screening and data science, reports Jessica Kent of HealthITAnalytics.

 The New Center

-The Hamilton and Amabel James Center for Artificial Intelligence and Human Health in Manhattan will offer researchers to enhance their understanding, diagnosis, and treatment of human diseases.
+The Hamilton and Amabel James Center for Artificial Intelligence and Human Health in Manhattan will offer researchers a chance enhance their understanding, diagnosis and treatment of human diseases.
 The new facility will include the Center for Genomic Health, which was set up to accelerate the integration of genomics and routine clinical care throughout the Mount Sinai Health System.

 The Center for Genomic Health will help researchers and clinicians develop innovative ways to make genetic data a standard of healthcare.